-These benefits can be used:
+The benefits that can be used are:

-- income-based Jobseeker’s Allowance
+- income-based Jobseeker’s Allowance (JSA)

-- income-related Employment and Support Allowance
+- income-related Employment and Support Allowance (ESA)

 - Income Support